Challenges in Life Sciences Supply Chain and Jade’s Innovative Solutions

 Healthcare consumers think little about popping a daily pill prescribed by their physician for a given ailment.
 Yet a great deal of data and process machinations go into ensuring that a medication has safely and successfully navigated the end-to-end life sciences supply chain, from point of origin to order fulfillment.

-For life sciences companies, tracking and tracing pharmaceutical and biotech products is a challenge posed by the Drug Supply Chain Security Act (DSCSA).
+For life sciences companies, the prevalent question is how to overcome supply chain challenges while tracking and tracing pharmaceutical and biotech products is a challenge posed by the Drug Supply Chain Security Act (DSCSA).
 First implemented in 2013 under the U.S. Food and Drug Administration, DSCSA is designed chiefly to combat counterfeit drugs and support recalls.

 Those may seem like simple questions, but the complexity of answering them is high.
 The stakes are high, too.